nicky-nym/nicky-nym.github.io/pages/remainder.md

 > "urban planners historically focused on residential travel and personal behavior, failing to integrate the movement of goods into their planning." [^wenzel]

-### Congestion

-> "In a study last year, Inrix estimated that the cost of congestion in the United States alone was $305 billion (USD)" [^turbot]

-> "In L.A., nothing concerns locals more than traffic—not personal safety, the cost of living, or even the housing market—according to a 2016 poll by the Los Angeles Times.
-Drivers there spend an average of 80 hours in gridlock every year, according to a report by Texas A&M University."[^bliss]

 ### HVAC